dougeby/IntuneDocs/intune/lob-apps-ios.md

 - The app that you created appears in the list of apps.
 You can now assign it to groups that you choose.
 For help, see [How to assign apps to groups](apps-deploy.md).

 - Learn more about the ways in which you can monitor the properties and assignment of your app.
-For more information, see [How to monitor app information and assignments](apps-monitor.md).
+See [How to monitor app information and assignments](apps-monitor.md).

 - Learn more about the context of your app in Intune.
-For more information, see [Overview of device and app lifecycles](introduction-device-app-lifecycles.md).
+See [Overview of device and app lifecycles](introduction-device-app-lifecycles.md).